 The last part $\op{H}_{\text{coupling}}$ describes the Kondo-like interaction of the molecule with the surface.
 The coupling constant $J_A$ is positive for antiferromagnetic coupling

-To calculate thermodynamic values within this modell we use Wilson's Numerical Renormalization Group (NRG) with the discretization scheme proposed by \v{Z}itko and Pruschke \cite{ZhP:PRB09,Zhi:CPC09} and a $z$-averaging for 2 values.
+To calculate thermodynamic values within this model we use Wilson's Numerical Renormalization Group (NRG) with the discretization scheme proposed by \v{Z}itko and Pruschke \cite{ZhP:PRB09,Zhi:CPC09} and a $z$-averaging for 2 values.
 A constant density of states is assumed.

-It is possible that in reality molecular orbitals of phthalocyanine molecules hybridize with surface states, compare e.g. \cite{SBM:JACS01,BSH:L04,ZLC:S05,GJH:PRL07,BAK:PRL10,SMM:PRB11}.
-Our approach, like others \cite{RWH:PRL06A,RWH:PRL06B}, simplifies the situation to a point where the deposited molecule is reduced to its spin degrees of freedom which interact with the metal's conduction electrons.
+It is possible that in reality molecular orbitals like those of phthalocyanine molecules hybridize with surface states, compare e.g. Refs.~\onlinecite{SBM:JACS01,BSH:L04,ZLC:S05,GJH:PRL07,BAK:PRL10,SMM:PRB11}.
+Our approach, like others,\cite{RWH:PRL06A,RWH:PRL06B} simplifies the situation to a point where the deposited molecule is reduced to its spin degrees of freedom which interact with the metal's conduction electrons.